 - Retails at about $2,400

-Controls on the 2018 Classic T come as no surprise: master “Tone” and “Volume” knobs and a three-way pup selector is all you need to sculpt your Tele sound.
-In terms of hardware, Suhr has gone with a Wilkinson three-saddle bridge, renowned for its superior intonation—especially useful for maintaining the pitch accuracy of common church chords, like add2 and sus4, on the upper frets.
+Controls on the 2018 Classic T come as no surprise: master tone and volume knobs, and a three-way pup selector are all you need to sculpt your Tele sound.
+In terms of hardware, Suhr has gone with a Wilkinson three-saddle bridge, renowned for its superior intonation – especially useful for maintaining the pitch accuracy of common church chords, like add2 and sus4, on the upper frets.

 Elsewhere, proprietary Suhr locking tuners facilitate easy string changes and provide tuning stability so that there’s little chance of your sound being compromised midway through a worship session.

-Apart from its tempting features, the Classic T is housed in four stunning boutique finishes: Two-tone Tobacco Burst, Trans Butterscotch, Trans White, and the newly released Vintage Natural, making it a top contender for the title of “best worship guitar.”
+Apart from its tempting features, the Classic T is housed in four stunning boutique finishes: Two-tone Tobacco Burst, Trans Butterscotch, Trans White and Vintage Natural.

 5Duesenberg Starplayer TV

-German workmanship at its finest: The Duesenberg Starplayer TV is one of the most revered specimens in the semi-hollow arched top category.
+German workmanship at its finest: the Duesenberg Starplayer TV is one of the most revered specimens in the semi-hollow archtop category.
 Beyond its stunning array of finishes, the Starplayer has set the industry standard for cutting leads and heavy riffs.
 It’s of little surprise that this guitar has found a common dwelling in the hands of many worship guitarists, including Hillsong Church’s prodigious music director, Nigel Hendroff.

 - Plek’ed fretboard